Sunday Mercury (New York): Growth, baseball, and war

-By early 1861, the Mercury's circulation was 145,000, but the advent of Civil War cut off about 90,000 of them located in the southern and western United States.
+By early 1861, the Mercury's circulation was 145,000, but the advent of the American Civil War cut off about 90,000 of them located in the seceded southern and more isolated western United States.
 Cauldwell hit upon an idea for expanding their war coverage with little expense.
 In April 1861, the paper made an announcement inviting soldiers to send in their reports about the war, and over 3,000 were published during the course of the war as a weekly feature.
 The soldiers would receive a free copy of the paper for their contributions.
-In 2000, Civil War historian William B. Styple compiled 500 of the letters in a book, Writing and Fighting the Civil War: Soldier Correspondence to the New York Sunday Mercury.
+In 2000, Civil War historian William B. Styple compiled 500 of the soldiers' letters in a book, Writing and Fighting the Civil War: Soldier Correspondence to the New York Sunday Mercury.

 In 1873, Rowell's American Newspaper Directory stated that with a circulation of 45,000, "the circulation of the Sunday Mercury exceeds that of any other Sunday or daily newspaper in America without exception, and more than triples the combined issues of all the other Sunday journals published in New York."

 Southworth retired from the paper before the end of the war, and Whitney departed around 1876 due to poor health, leaving Cauldwell solely in charge.
-In addition to running the paper Cauldwell also held political office, serving in the New York State Senate from 1868 to 1879, and also serving as Bronx supervisor.
+In addition to running the paper Cauldwell also held political office, serving in the New York State Senate from 1868 to 1879, and also serving as The Bronx county supervisor.